Pidus/Linux/README.md

 # linux
-A place for my linux settings and stuff
+a place for my linux settings, dotfiles and stuff